eddyerburgh/notes/docs/computer-architecture/processors.md

 ## Out-of-order execution

-Out-of-order execution is where a pipelined processor executes instructions in a different order to the order in which they are written in, so that the processor can make use of otherwise-wasted instruction cycles (e.g., where an instruction is blocked waiting for a memory load) {% cite P&H:ARM -l 350 %}.
+Out-of-order execution is where a pipelined processor executes instructions in a different order to the order in which they are written in, so that the processor can make use of otherwise-wasted instruction cycles (e.g. where an instruction is blocked waiting for a memory load) {% cite P&H:ARM -l 350 %}.

 ## SIMD